PragTob/web-go/README.md

 web-go[![Build Status](https://travis-ci.org/PragTob/web-go.png?branch=master)](https://travis-ci.org/PragTob/web-go)
 ======

 A Go AI running purley on clientside of the web with web workers.

-Trying to be a hand-in for Mozilla Dev Derby.
+## State
+This works in its first iteration, however the web workers are not in yet and it still is pretty slow.
+And the UI isn't that beautiful.
+But you can play - jay!
+However before a public release I'm still gonna get that done.
+So come back here!